xfox64x/AppDomainExample/README.md

 # AppDomainExample
-Using AppDomain's to escape detection and enable dynamic execution.
+A .NET tool that uses AppDomain's to enable dynamic execution and escape detection.
 This is a work-in-progress - a collection of my thoughts and half-baked ideas when I threw too much time into the thrash.

-Warning: these are the ramblings of a professional amateur.
-I probably don't know what I'm doing, have probably done things in an obscure/dumb way, and may inaccurately describe most things.
+I probably don't know what I'm doing, have probably done things in obscure/dumb ways, and may inaccurately describe most things.
 All criticisms and help welcome.

+-- Will be updated as I find time --

 ## Overall Goals
 1. Write something dank to help with demonstrating risk during engagements.